Getting your Trinity Audio player ready...

 The acclaimed pitmaster credits social media, food television and food writers such as Tony Chow and Jonathan Gold for helping to spread the word about his barbecue.
 The original location in Compton achieved acclaim as a hot BBQ spot featured in the New York Times, LA Times and Eater before closing in 2016.

-- Hurricane Katrina Survivor Brings New Orleans Flavor to Birmingham with Big Daddy Sauces
+- Big Daddy Sauces Brings New Orleans Flavor to Birmingham

 - Pitmaster Matt Horn Pays Homage to Chicken with Oakland’s Kowbird